Klamath County has 2 new COVID-19 cases

-KLAMATH FALLS, Ore. – Klamath County Public Health (KCPH) officials report two new cases of COVID-19 in the community making the weekly total five.
-Today’s new cases brings the local count to 206.
+KLAMATH FALLS, Ore. – Klamath County Public Health (KCPH) officials report two new cases of COVID-19 in the community making the weekly total six.

 Information specific to Klamath County can be found at https://www.klamathcounty.org/1076/Klamath-County-data.